avanikawa/docs_haptik/docs/other/support.md

 To get help, you can follow either of this approach -

-- Reach out to your Haptik SPOC
+- Reach out to your Customer Success Manager
 - Send us an email at **support@haptik.ai**
 - Reach out through our [**Help section**](https://docs.haptik.ai/other/supportbot) on the platform.
 It will capture every detail of the issue along with the severity.
 You can read more about how to access Help section [**here**](https://docs.haptik.ai/other/supportbot).